hellowhirl/mastering-git/README.md

 git branch -m bugfix bugfix/signup-form
 ```

-- a yellow marker in zsh by our branhc indicates that our branch is dirty (has some untracked changes)
+- a yellow marker in zsh by our branch indicates that our branch is dirty (has some untracked changes)

-To view commits across all branches:
+To view commits across all branches use the `--all` option:

 ```
 git log --oneline --all